Until recently, my only trip to Florida was several years ago in August.

 More things to do in Tampa when you only have a few days

 Sometimes finding fun places to investigate are discovered by random conversations with strangers.
-In this case, I was boarding the plane in Pittsburgh and got to chatting with a couple on their way home.
-The woman was enthusiastic about Tampa, telling me a number of tidbits—a main one was to make sure we explored Armature Works.
-With over 70,000 square feet of space filled with restaurants, bars, and an event area, you’re sure to find a great place to dine while gazing out over the Hillsborough River.
+In this case, I was boarding the plane in Pittsburgh and chatting with a couple on their way home.
+The woman was enthusiastic about Tampa, giving me tidbits—a main one was to make sure we explored Armature Works.
+With over 70,000 square feet of space filled with restaurants, bars, and an event area, you’ll find a great place to dine while gazing over the Hillsborough River.
 We enjoyed delectable Cuban-fusion food at Hemingways and scrumptious ice cream at Astro Craft.

 A mere block away sits Ulele Restaurant*, a must-dine-at according to my temporary friend.
-With an onsite brewery and beer garden as well as a massive restaurant space, you’re sure to enjoy dining here from a rather eclectic variety of menu options.
+There is an onsite brewery and beer garden as well as a massive restaurant space.
+You’re sure to enjoy dining from an eclectic menu.

 Our other dining experience was in Ybor City, a vibrant neighborhood bearing the status as a National Historic Landmark District.
 Having enjoyed lunch at the Columbia Restaurant in St. Augustine earlier in the year, dinner at the original location was a must.
 The food is delicious and the decor scrumptious.
 Don’t miss it.

-One more fun note … with many coffee shop options, we stumbled onto one that was particularly delightful—The Portico at 1001 N. Florida Avenue.
-With the tagline, “Impacting Homelessness Together,” the location is spacious and the staff incredibly nice.
+One more fun note … with many coffee shop options, we stumbled onto a particularly delightful one—The Portico at 1001 N. Florida Avenue.
+Their tagline is, “Impacting Homelessness Together,” the location is spacious, and the staff incredibly nice.
 Don’t just indulge in a delicious espresso drink, but have breakfast, too.
 You won’t be disappointed and you’re supporting a good cause.

 Further exploration of Tampa

-More time in Ybor City is planned.
-The restaurants and cultural aspects could consume a day.
+- Ybor City’s restaurants and cultural aspects could consume a day.

-On the walk to the Armature Works is the sprawling Straz Center—a huge facility with multiple shows on the schedule.
+- Near the Armature Works is the vast Straz Center—a facility with multiple shows on the schedule.
 There are three restaurants on site, with charming seating overlooking the Hillsborough River.

-The Tampa Bay History Center is top of my list for next time.
-Maybe I can discover even more about Henry B. Plant and why he built that Moorish-influenced hotel.
+- The Tampa Bay History Center to discover even more about Henry B. Plant and why he built that Moorish-influenced hotel.

 When you go: